ArnavMakode/Text-Util/README.md

 3. **Email Address Extraction:**
    - Paste text into the input area.
    - Click "Fetch Email IDs" to extract valid email addresses.
+Visit the Text-Util website at [Text-Utils](https://arnavmakode.github.io/Text-Util/) to start processing your text efficiently.